Welcome to the Tonkin Lab at the University of Canterbury, New Zealand, where we do biodiversity science for a changing world

 May 2023 » Jono wins major award.
 Jono was recently honoured by receiving New Zealand’s Prime Minister’s Te Puiaki Kaipūtaiao Maea MacDiarmid Emerging Scientist Prize for 2022.
 Details can be found here here.

 May 2023 » Congratulations Rory!
-Rory recently handed in his honours thesis on trout galaxiid interactions in response to major floods.
+Rory recently handed in his Master’s thesis on trout galaxiid interactions in response to major floods.
 Congratulations on a great thesis, Rory!

 Feb.
 2023 » Welcome Li!
 We’re delighted to welcome Li Wang to the group as a PhD student working on host-parasitoid coevolution as part of a project funded by Bioprotection Aotearoa working with Jason Tylianakis and I!
 Great to have you aboard, Li!